-Area Aspect Mitigation Measures Monitoring Frequency Responsibility Situation / and Due to presence of busbars, grid station would be secured as busbar will help in redirecting the current at the time of live Grid station repairing and this is how interruptions to transmission network would minimum.
-Quarterly Project Engineer alth Safety onmental Is In the case of an explosion, unless on site within the grid station, the risk of human or animal injury is small.
-Apart from the security fence, no additional mitigation measures are required.
-N/A N/A Emergency Health Environm Oil containing equipment in the sub-station should be fitted within a bunded oil sump of sufficient size to capture all oil within a particular piece of equipment.
-Quarterly Project Engineer
+Area Aspect Mitigation Measures Monitoring Frequency Responsibility ion senss Due to presence of busbars, grid station would be secured as busbar will help in redirecting the current at the time of live Grid station repairing and this is how interruptions to transmission network would minimum.
+Quarterly Project Engineer Emergency Situation ı and Safety Issues The risk of human or animal injury in Grid station would minimum in the case of fire or explosion, unless someone present on site.
+There is no additional mitigation measures are required beside the security fence.
+N/A N/A Eme Health Oil containing equipment in the Grid station should be fitted within a bunded oil sump of sufficient size to capture all oil within a particular piece of equipment.
+Quarterly Project Engineer ater Groundwater Area around transformer should be paved before Grid station operations for avoiding infiltration of oil into soil and groundwater Before operations of Grid station Transmission Division(KESC) Soil and Ground Water oil and Quality Transformer should be installed or fitted within a bunded oil sump of sufficient size to capture all oil during any leakage or spill.
+At the time of installation and during operation phase Project Engineer Soil an Impact on S Wastewater generates after fire fighting will be handled through drains and disposed of in environmental friendly manner.
+Quarterly Transmission Division(KESC)